mgsloan/Haskell-Re-Syntaxed/instanceTemplates.md

   instance N.RealFrac a
 ```

-Here, the empty instances are indicating that the methods of the instance are
+Here, the instances which contain no "where" clause indicate that the methods
-implicitly made into parameters of the deriver.
+of the instance are implicitly made into parameters of the deriver.
+I'm not
+sure if this is a good syntactic choice, but a mechanism for doing this is
+_very_ handy for the situations in which you wish to modify a class hierarchy
+without breaking clients.

-Eq / Show is a fairly minimal change to the numeric hierarchy, but it
+Eq / Show is a fairly minimal change to the numeric hierarchy, but it required
-required a lot of declarations because it happened at the root of the
+a lot of declarations because it happened at the root of the hierarchy.
-hierarchy.

 Redundant Enum instances for RealFloat
 --------------------------------------